Joinery Design

 Yes.
 We produce DXF files for 2D CNC profiling, STEP files for 3D machining centres, and clean 2D drawings for manual workshop production.
 The format depends on your machinery — we'll ask at the brief stage and deliver what your equipment needs.

-From a single staircase detail to a complete joinery specification, we'll come back with a fixed price within 24 hours.
+From a single staircase detail to a complete joinery specification, we'll come back with a tailored quote within 48 hours.